ejagoda14/evvie_crispr_scripts/README.md

 The script will do as follows:

 1. unzip the 10x cell ranger outputs crispr_analysis.tar.gz and filtered_feature_bc_matrix.tar.gz
-2. call the script all_upstream_of_mast_read_edits9.22.23_double_check.R which computes guide assignments and creates the following output files described below:
+2. call the script all_upstream_of_mast_read_edits9.22.23_double_check.R which computes guide assignments and creates the following output files described below
+3. modify the header of the "_perturb_status.txt" to make it useable for the MAST snakemake

+_output files from step 2_
 1. **_protospacer_calls_per_cell.csv** - final guide calls per cell formatted in the cellranger format
 2. **_guides_per_cell.txt** - CBC x #guides assigned
 3. **_per_guide_summary_table.txt** - guide - number cells assigned - umi threshold used